-As a criminal justice, juvenile justice studies, child advocacy, forensics/computer forensic, and political science, student-led organization, CJSA is comprised of undergraduate students.
-CJSA is an active component of the Government and Public Administration Department.
-Students who become members of this student organization learn more about the criminal justice field.
-They also gain valuable experience and information through a variety of academic programs, events, conferences, and other activities.
-Students receive opportunities to participate in community service and research projects, interact with faculty and practitioners in the field, and gain access to academic and career resources.
+The Criminal Justice Student Association (CJSA) is an active component of the Government and Public Administration Department.
+Students who become members learn about the criminal justice field and gain valuable experience through a variety of academic programs, events, conferences, and other activities.